Martin Durkin (director): The Great Global Warming Swindle

+The Great Global Warming Swindle is a 2007 conspiracy theory documentary film that puts the case for climate change scepticism.
+It premiered on Channel 4 in the United Kingdom on March 8, 2007.
+It was criticised heavily by atmospheric physicists, climate change scientists, and participants in the film.

 Carl Wunsch who appeared on the programme has since repudiated the film, and described it "as close to propaganda as anything since World War II".
 Durkin responded that Wunsch had been told very explicitly the nature of the programme and now appeared to be back-tracking.

 The film was praised by opponents of the scientific consensus on global warming, including Andrew Bolt, Dominic Lawson and Steven Milloy, and Durkin's work has been defended in an interview in Spiked.

 It later emerged that Durkin had fallen out with geneticist Armand Leroi (with whom Durkin had previously refused to work), after Leroi questioned the accuracy of the data used in the film in an email to Durkin.
 Leroi copied the e-mail to various colleagues including Guardian journalist and Bad Science columnist Ben Goldacre and science writer and mathematics expert Simon Singh.
 Durkin replied to Leroi copying in the others with the single sentence: "You're a big daft cock."
 Singh then sent an email to Durkin that said: "I have not paid the same attention to your programme as Armand has done, but from what I did see it is an irresponsible piece of film-making.
 If you can send me a copy of the programme then I will examine it in more detail and give you a more considered response...it would be great if you could engage in the debate rather just resorting to one line replies."